 Price, per person

-Flights (economy class) on scheduled British Airways flights (Airbus A320); travel by private coach; accommodation as described below; breakfasts, 3 lunches and 6 dinners with wine; admission charges for all museums and places visited; all tips for waiters, drivers and guides; all airport and state taxes; the services of the lecturer and local guide.
+Air travel (economy class) on British Airways flights (Airbus A320); travel by private coach; accommodation as described below; breakfasts, 4 lunches and 5 dinners with wine; admission charges for all museums and places visited; all tips for waiters, drivers and guides; all taxes; the services of the lecturer and local guide..

 Hotel Château Liblice, near Liblice: 4-star hotel and conference centre converted from an 18th-cent. country house.
 Hotel Stekl in Hluboká nad Vltavou: a 4-star hotel converted from an auxiliary building belonging to the neighbouring mansion.
 Falkensteiner Hotel Grand MedSpa Marienbad: an Art Nouveau hotel in the centre of town.
 Single rooms are doubles for sole use throughout.